 Moving on from the short-sightedness of both the Seganet and Dreamarena that were launched for the Dreamcast in 1999 – the platforms were only available through dial-up – Microsoft launched the Xbox Live in 2002, as part of its commitment to online gaming which began to kick off properly.
 The launch of the peer-to-peer multiplayer mode was a huge watershed moment for gaming.
 Rather than being a purely solitary pursuit, gaming could be something you did both cooperatively with friends and competitively against other players.
 Sony followed with PlayStation 2 Online in 2001/2, which focused on 3rd party servers as opposed to ones controlled by the network.
 The PlayStation Network launched in 2006, and boasted over 110 million users by 2013.
 The worldwide expansion of this allowed distant communities to interact and bond over a shared passion.
 It didn’t matter that they were speaking different languages, or at different times of the day.

 The live streaming capabilities of online gaming also broke through another ceiling of the industry.
-While Twitch is probably the most famous of the live streaming sites, with 45million players and spectators logging on each month, YouTube, XSplit, and Mixer also allow users to livestream their own content.
+While Twitch is probably the most famous of the live streaming sites, with 45 million players and spectators logging on each month, YouTube, XSplit, and Mixer also allow users to livestream their own content, because it is quite easy to learn how to use obs nowadays with so many resources online.
 This software was also picked up by live streaming casino games, in order to give the immersive casino experience a stronger atmosphere.

 For example, 32Red roulette can be played live with other players and a live dealer, magnifying the tension that occurs when playing roulette.
 Other brands, like Paddy Power poker, focus on showcasing The live dealer, with the live aspects of the game enhancing the gameplay in order to give players greater enjoyment of the captivating aspect of the platform.
 Bingocams offer a similar experience but with bingo numbers being called through live technology.